vsrinivas/fuchsia/tests/session_shell/README.md

 * Be notified through SessionShell.DetachView() of a story going away.

+* StoryRunner tolerates a session shell not responding fast enough to SessionShell.DetachView().

+* On logout, no DetachView() calls are made for still running stories.

 The test code is invoked as a session shell from basemgr and executes a predefined sequence of steps, rather than to expose a UI to be driven by user interaction, as a session shell normally would.
 I.e. the test is implemented as a